TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-advisory.md

 # Portal Issues

 ## **Recommended documents**
-The Azure Serverless [Community Library](https://serverlesslibrary.net/) has a lot of samples on common use cases for Azure Functions that are ready to deploy.
+The Azure Serverless [Community Library](https://serverlesslibrary.net/) has a lot of samples on common use cases for Azure Functions that are ready to deploy.<br>

 * [An introduction to Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview)<br>
 * [Create your first function in the Azure portal](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function)<br>